DUI Consequences for a Pilot

 202-314-6150

 The National Transportation Safety Board’s (NTSB’s) Rules of Practice in Air Safety Proceedings, 49 C.F.R. part 821, subpart I, apply to appeals of Emergency and Other Immediately Effective Orders.
+The NTSB rules of practice that apply to its review of the FAA’s emergency determination are available at 49 C.F.R.
+Section 821.54 or through the NTSB’s website.

 An executed original and three (3) copies of your Notice of Appeal must be filed with the NTSB.
-If you appeal, a copy of your Notice of Appeal also must be served on the FAA’s attorney at the address listed in the Emergency Order.
+If you appeal, a copy of your Notice of Appeal must also be served to the FAA’s attorney at the address listed in the Emergency Order.
+If you file an appeal with the NTSB, a copy of this Emergency Order will be filed with the NTSB as the Administrator’s Complaint.

 You may also seek a review of the FAA’s determination that an emergency exists in this case, which makes this order immediately effective.
+You may request such review in a written petition filed within two days after receiving this order.

 Petitions for review of the FAA’s emergency order attached to the petition, by facsimile or by an expedited means that ensure next-day delivery to the FAA’s attorney at the same address provided in the order and the following address:

-Office of Administrative Law Judges
+Office of Administrative Law JudgesNational Transportation Safety Board

 Room 4704